 Next, figure out travel arrangements for transportation to the center and any accommodations that might be needed along the way.
 Many treatment centers will provide handouts or information online that suggests transportation options, lists nearby airports, etc. Some centers will even drive clients to and from the nearest airport.

-Take the First Step to Finding a Recovery Center
+Take the First Step in Finding a Recovery Center